h2oai/h2o-3/h2o-docs/src/product/automl.rst

     - ``GBM``  (H2O GBM)
     - ``DeepLearning``  (Fully-connected multi-layer artificial neural network)
     - ``StackedEnsemble``

+- **modeling_plan**: The list of modeling steps to be used by the AutoML engine.
+(They may not all get executed, depending on other constraints.)

+- **preprocessing**: The list of preprocessing steps to run.
+Only ``["target_encoding"]`` is currently supported.
+There is more information about how Target Encoding is automatically applied `here <https://0xdata.atlassian.net/browse/PUBDEV-7778>`__.
+Experimental.

+- **exploitation_ratio**: Specify the budget ratio (between 0 and 1) dedicated to the exploitation (vs exploration) phase.
+By default, the exploitation phase is disabled (exploitation_ratio=0) as this is still experimental; to activate it, it is recommended to try a ratio around 0.1.
+Note that the current exploitation phase only tries to fine-tune the best XGBoost and the best GBM found during exploration.
+Experimental.

+- `monotone_constraints <data-science/algo-params/monotone_constraints.html>`__: A mapping that represents monotonic constraints.
+Use +1 to enforce an increasing constraint and -1 to specify a decreasing constraint.

 - `keep_cross_validation_predictions <data-science/algo-params/keep_cross_validation_predictions.html>`__: Specify whether to keep the predictions of the cross-validation predictions.
 This needs to be set to TRUE if running the same AutoML object for repeated runs because CV predictions are required to build additional Stacked Ensemble models in AutoML.
 This option defaults to FALSE.